piotrplenik/clean-code-php/README.md

     }

     /**
-     * @return string The color of the vehicule
+     * @return string The color of the vehicle
      */
     public function getColor()
     {